Graduate Student Philosophy

 C. People in the lab need to have both collaborative and independent projects.
 As a lab, we need to be working together on bigger goals, but each individual needs to have an area of expertise and a project that they can own.
 I cannot be an expert in all of these areas, but the lab, as a team, should be.
 If we are a more diverse lab, then we can be well-versed in a lot of topics.

-D. Infectious disease research is very complex.
-There are both pathogen factors and host factors to consider.
+D. Infectious disease research is complex.
+There are both pathogen and host factors to consider.
 We need to understand a little about virology, microbiology, immunology, and genetics.
 It is thus impossible to have a narrow focus on one single subject.
 The only way for us to study an infectious disease is to attack it from many angles, requiring us to be multi-dimensional in our research approach.

 Lab Environment Philosophy